 When you run a job on a New Job Cluster (which is usually recommended), the cluster terminates and is unavailable for restarting when the job is complete.
 On the other hand, if you schedule a job to run on an Existing All-Purpose Cluster that has been terminated, that cluster will autostart.

-You can manually terminate a cluster from the cluster list or the cluster detail page.
+You can manually terminate a cluster from the cluster list (by clicking the square on the cluster’s row) or the cluster detail page (by clicking Terminate).

 A cluster is considered inactive when all commands on the cluster, including Spark jobs, Structured Streaming, and JDBC calls, have finished executing.